martinwheeler/project-zomboid/README.md

-# Project Zomboid Multiplayer Sync
+<center><h1>Project Zomboid - Multiplayer Sync</h1></center>

 Have you ever been playing on a Zomboid server only for the IP address to change & you lose all your map data?

-Well then this is the tool for you!
+Then this is the tool for you!

-This tool has been designed to help you migrate your player data over to work with the new server.
+This tool has been designed to help you migrate your player data over to work with the new server IP address.

-Not only does it migrate you player data, it also updates your server list with the latest IP address.
+Not only does it migrate you player data, it also updates your favourite server list with the latest IP address.

 # Installation

-1. Install Git for Windows https://git-scm.com/downloads/win (If you'e on Mac or Linux skip this step)
+> [!WARNING]
+> Windows Users must install Git to run the file https://git-scm.com/downloads/win

+> [!NOTE]
+> Linux & Mac Users will have support out of the box to run shell scripts.

-2. Download `main.sh` & save it to somewhere you're happy with
+1. Download `main.sh` & save it to somewhere you're happy with
-3. Open up Terminal & type `./main.sh LATEST_SERVER_IP` for example `./main.sh 13.220.54.36` then press enter
+2. Open up terminal (Git Bash for Windows) & type `./main.sh LATEST_SERVER_IP` for example `./main.sh 13.220.54.36` then press enter

 # Details